Anwar-M/Acoustic-Beamforming/README.md

 Q: "I would love to experiment with this beamforming stuff... if only I could use my mouse to click for multiple source positions on a map, do the same to construct my microphone array, and see the result with beamforming...!"

 A: Are you lucky or what?
 By chance (ahem) I made these kind of scripts!
-It can be found in... (continue answer and add the files).
+It can be found in the Beamforming-Simulations repository <Experiment_SourcesAndMics.m> using files from this repository.